 The elementary school posted a photo of my daughter on their website from a field trip – in a bathing suit by the water.
 I didn’t give permission.
 The principal says that “it’s a school event” and that I agree to participate.
 Can it work like that?

-No, it can’t work that way.
-Just because you have given your consent for your daughter to attend a school trip does not mean that you agree to publish her photo on the internet.
+The fact that you have given your consent for your daughter to attend a school trip does not necessarily mean that you have consented to the publication of her photograph on the internet.
 These are two different legal acts – attending an event is different from authorising the school to distribute your child’s likeness.

 If you have not given any consent to publish the photos, the school is acting unlawfully.
 Moreover, when a child is pictured in a swimsuit by the water, it is a more sensitive situation that invades the child’s privacy even more intensely, and all the more reason why the photograph should not be made publicly available without clear consent.